MicrosoftDocs/defender-docs/defender-xdr/pilot-deploy-defender-cloud-apps.md

 - Microsoft Defender XDR

-This article provides a workflow for piloting and deploying Microsoft Defender for Cloud Apps.
+This article provides a workflow for piloting and deploying Microsoft Defender for Cloud Apps in your organization.
+You can use these recommendations to onboard Microsoft Defender for Cloud Apps as an individual cybersecurity tool or as part of an end-to-end solution with Microsoft Defender XDR.

+This article assumes you have a production Microsoft 365 tenant and are piloting and deploying Microsoft Defender for Cloud Apps in this environment.
+This practice will maintain any settings and customizations you configure during your pilot for your full deployment.

+Defender for Cloud Apps contributes to a Zero Trust architecture by helping to prevent or reduce business damage from a breach.
+For more information, see the Implement threat protection and XDR business scenario in the Microsoft Zero Trust adoption framework.

 ## End-to-end deployment for Microsoft Defender XDR